Table of Contents

 AUTHORS: Your name here

-- When completed, upload all the files in the scenario to Canvas as explained in the section of this document: Deliverables.
+- When completed, zip all the files in the scenario into a single compressed folder and upload the zip file to Canvas as explained in the section of this document: Deliverables.

 Be prepared to answer questions like the following after completing this lab:

 - True or false: to create action in a scenario we must write source code.

 - We place commands for the Crab in the method named ________.

 - To move forward 5 pixels write the command ________.

 - To turn counterclockwise 3 degrees write the command ________.

 - The name of the method described by the following signature is ________.